The pricing strategy of a sari-sari store is crucial to its existence and survival.

 Many sari-sari stores procure their merchandise from supermarkets and grocery stores because they are convenient and allow small purchases.
 However, if you partner with a supplier or direct from the manufacturer, you bypass the middleman (in this case, the supermarkets) and get better price deals.
 You are establishing such a partnership that allows you to impose a more profitable markup without sacrificing the buying power of your customers.

 Developing a pricing strategy for your product can be an uphill task.
-But with diligent research and a conservative pricing strategy, you’ll be able to stretch the customer’s budget and earn decent profits simultaneously.
+But with diligent research and a conservative pricing strategy, you’ll be able to both stretch the customer’s budget and earn decent profits at the same time.

 - How to Integrate TrueMoney into Your Sari-Sari Store